see--/speech_recognition/README.md

 git checkout master checkpoints_195/ep-085-vl-0.2231.hdf5  # skip this if you trained the model yourself python3 freeze_graph.py --checkpoint_path checkpoints_195/ep-085-vl-0.2231.hdf5 --frozen_path tf_files/frozen_195.pb
 ```
-By default, the frozen graph will be saved as `tf_files/frozen.pb`.
-You can then reproduce the best scoring rpi submission `rpi_submission_195.csv` by running:
+You can then reproduce the best scoring Raspberry Pi submission `rpi_submission_195.csv` by running:
 ```
 # on the pi
 git checkout master